What is Title IX?

 What is New York State’s Enough is Enough Law?

-The “Enough Is Enough” law requires that all colleges and universities in New York adopt a set of comprehensive procedures and guidelines related to domestic violence, dating violence, stalking and sexual assault, to promote the safety of all students attending colleges in the state.
+The “Enough Is Enough” law requires that all colleges and universities in New York adopt a set of comprehensive procedures and guidelines related to domestic violence, dating violence, stalking, and sexual assault to promote the safety of all students attending colleges in the state.

 Regarding incidents of sexual assault, stalking, dating violence, and domestic violence, all students have the following rights under New York State law and Swedish Institute policies.